franciscorichter/franciscorichter.github.io/_teaching/2024-fall-ODE.md

    - Introduction to bifurcation theory and its implications in dynamic systems.
    - Exploring phase planes and qualitative behavior of solutions.

----

-### **Course Objectives**

-By the end of the course, students will be able to:
-- Solve first- and second-order ODEs analytically.
-- Implement numerical methods to approximate solutions for complex systems.
-- Interpret the behavior of differential equations in real-world applications.
-- Analyze system stability and explore advanced dynamics.

----

-### **Additional Resources**
-Visit the official course page at USI for further details: [Introduction to Ordinary Differential Equations](https://search.usi.ch/courses/35270720/introduction-to-ordinary-differential-equations).